Dedicated leased line

 Leased line services usually come with a pretty impressive service level agreement (SLA) which means that the provider has targets to meet in terms of uptime.
 Often, uptime will need to be around 99%.

 While this means that a business should receive the promised service 99 percent of the time, this does leave a 1 percent gap which is typically used to cover a provider should an issue occur which is out of their control.
 Fortunately, downtime with a leased line is incredibly rare, but it’s still something that we need to take into consideration.
 As a leased line is generally recommended for businesses that need an ‘always on’ connection, it’s important to ensure you have an adequate backup solution in place.

-There are actually a number of different leased line backup options available depending upon the type of traffic a business anticipates needing to send and receive.
+There are actually a number of different leased line backup solutions available depending upon the type of traffic a business anticipates needing to send and receive.
 Maintaining an ISDN line, for example, can be beneficial for businesses that rely heavily upon voice communications during day-to-day operations.
-However, the two most popular forms of backup are an ADSL connection, or a second leased line.
+However, the two most popular forms of backup are an ADSL connection or a second leased line, among other solutions.

 Due to the high resilience of a leased line, faults are very unlikely.
 However, it doesn’t hurt to be prepared.
 For businesses who rely heavily upon a connection for day-to-day operations, having a backup solution in place certainly isn’t a bad idea.
-A backup leased line and backup ADSL are both worth considering, giving you peace of mind that should the worst happen, your business will bounce back.
+A backup leased line and backup ADSL, among the other solutions, are worth considering, giving you peace of mind that should the worst happen, your business will bounce back.

 If the Leased line was to go down, which again is unlikely, without a backup solution this could be devastating for your business.
 It could affect business applications such as VoIP phones, cloud services, websites, servers, among other factors.
 If these were to go down your business could look hundreds even thousands of pounds, so investing in an alternative backup solution is definitely worthwhile.